stsaz/fmedia/README.txt

 ---------------
 INSTALL ON WINDOWS
 ---------------
-1. Unpack archive to the directory of your choice, e.g. to "C:/Program Files/fmedia"
+1. Unpack archive to the directory of your choice, e.g. to "C:\Program Files\fmedia"

-2. Optionally, add the path into the system environment:
+2. Optionally, run the following command (from console):

-	set PATH=%PATH%;C:/Program Files/fmedia
+	"C:\Program Files\fmedia\fmedia.exe" --install

+	This command will:
+	. add fmedia directory into user's environment
+	. create a desktop shortcut to fmedia-gui.exe

 ---------------
 INSTALL ON LINUX